yglcode/emacs-copilot/README.md

        * point to it: assuming you run mistral7b
          ```export LLMODEL="mistral-7b-instruct-v0.2.Q4_K_M.gguf from http://127.0.0.1:8080/v1"```

-3. Usage:
+3. Code completion usage:
+   select a code or comment block (as prompt request) and trigger completion process.
+   * use ```C-c C-k``` to start completion process and ```C-g``` to stop it.
+   * copilot (or LLMs) is language neutral, it uses file extension to identify the language to use.
-   * place your cursor at end of code block or below the code block you need complete,

-       this code block can be one line, or several lines, emacs copilot will search backwards until a empty line.

-       this block could be a comment, a beginning (incomplete) part of code such as function signature or a type definition:
+   * the target block can be a single line or many continuous lines of code or comment, by simply place your cursor at end of or below it, you designate it as the completion target (emacs copilot will search backwards until a empty line). this could be a comment, a beginning (incomplete) part of code such as function signature or a type definition:
        ```go
        func bubble_sort(data []int) {
        ```
-   * use ```C-c C-k``` to start completion process and ```C-g``` to stop it.
-   * copilot (or LLMs) is language neutral, it uses file extension to identify the language to use.
+   * you can also use emacs [region selection](https://www.gnu.org/software/emacs/manual/html_node/emacs/Mark.html) to select a whole region of separate/discontinuous code and comments segments to send to LLM as prompt.
+You can even select whole file content.
+Of course the last (few) lines of selected region shoule be incomplete code or comments requesting for specific code generation.

 4. Issues:
    * local/small LLMs perform poorly compared to large/commercial LLMs